-- 1. Exchange of instruments: Randomly select two trays.
+- 1. Exchange of instruments: randomly select two trays.
 Randomly select one instrument from the first tray and place it on the second tray.
 Then, randomly select one instrument from the second tray and place it on the first tray. - 2.
-Adding instruments: Randomly select a tray.
+Adding instruments: randomly select a tray.
 Then, randomly select one instrument type and add a random number of instruments of this type to the selected tray. - 3.
-Removing instruments: Randomly select a tray.
-Then, randomly select one instrument type and remove a random number of instruments of this type from the selected tray.

-- 4. Exchange for one instrument type: Randomly select two trays.
+Removing instruments: randomly select a tray.
+Then, randomly select one instrument type and remove a random number of instruments of this type from the selected tray. - 4.
+Exchange for one instrument type: randomly select two trays.
 Then, randomly select one instrument type and exchange all instruments of this type between the two selected trays. - 5.
-Exchange for multiple instrument types: Randomly select two trays.
-Next, randomly select two different instrument types from the ordered set of instrument types.
+Exchange for multiple instrument types: randomly select two trays.
+Next, randomly select two different instrument types from the ordered set of instrument types, where the instruments are ordered by their index.
 Then, exchange all instruments of the instrument types that are in between the two selected instrument types between the two selected trays.
-More specific, for each instrument type between the two selected instrument types, the total number of instruments of this type is exchanged between the two trays.
+More specifically, for each instrument type between the two selected instrument types, the total number of instruments of this type is exchanged between the two trays.